forceedge01/sql-data-mods/README.md

             dataModMapping: # Optional
                 "*": \QuickPack\DataMod\ # Configure path for all data mods using *.
                 "User": \QuickPack\DataMod\User\User # Configure single data mod.
+	    domainModMapping: # Optional
+		"*": \QuickPack\DomainMod\
+		"User": \QuickPack\DomainMod\User\User
 ```

 debug - Turns debugging on off.
 userUniqueRef: Appends the string onto first column of data provided to the fixture step definitions if its a string.
 This is so every user has its own unique data if multiple users are targeting a single database.
 connectionDetails: Your database connection details.
-dataModMapping: Point where your dataMods are via the namespace.
+dataModMapping: The autoloading namespace reference to your dataMods.
+(Optional)
+domainModMapping: The autoloading namespace reference of your domainMods.
 (Optional)

 Please note: The extension expects you to have your dataMods located in the `features/bootstrap/DataMod` folder.
 If you have a different mapping to this, you will have to define your autoload
 strategy in the composer.json file or manually require the files in.
 You can set the mapping in php like so: